sashadt/docs/docs/quickstartlaunchfpa.md

             java -cp app/*:lib/*:`hadoop classpath` com.datatorrent.cep.transactionGenerator.DumpLookupData lookupdata
             ```

-7. Create a New Configuration for the OmniChannelFraudPreventationApp.
+7. Create a New Configuration for the OmniChannelFrudPreventationApp.
       1. Go to **Develop** > **Application Configurations** > **+ create new.**
       2. Select a Source Application and enter the Configuration Name and then click **Create**. ![]  (images/applications/quickstart_launch/newappconfig.png)